2015–16 Nepal blockade: #BackOffIndia

 The hashtag was used by Nepalese around the world to accuse India of interfering in the country's internal matters.
 During September–December 2015, more than 6,750 tweets have been created in Twitter with this hashtag.
 When news of the blockage of shipments reached the government, Kathmandu sent additional armed-police forces to the border.
 Many leaders of various parties claimed India had infiltrated the Madhesh with Indian protesters, and Madheshi leaders refuted the infiltration allegations, stating that the Madheshis should not be mistaken for Biharis or other Indians.

-The hashtag was used again in 2019 when the Nepalese discovered that India included the 35 km^{2} Kalapani territory at the northwest frontier of Nepal within India's territory.
-Kalapani had been included in Nepalese territory ever since the Sugauli Sandhi with British India Company and for almost a century prior to that.
+The hashtag was used again in 2019 when the Nepalese Government claimed the 35 km^{2} Kalapani territory at the northwest frontier of Nepal within India's territory.
+The Kalapani dispute was first raised in 1996 but it became an important issue in 2019.
 Once again, conspiracy theories give rise to disaffection.

 International reactions

 Bangladesh – On 18 October, Tofail Ahmed, Minister of Commerce, Bangladesh, urged an end to the blockade and commented that such blockades hit at agreements like the BBIN.

 European Union – On 24 October, Jean Lambert, MEP and Chair of the European Parliament Delegation to South Asia, stated the unofficial 'blockade' at the Nepalese border only serves to hurt the Nepalese people who are still recovering from the devastating earthquakes earlier this year.

 United States – On 5 November, the US expressed deep concern over the critical shortages of essential supplies in Nepal resulting from a volatile situation along the Nepal-India border.

 United Nations – On 11 November, Secretary-General Ban Ki-moon reiterated his "concern over the obstruction of essential supplies on the Nepal-India border.
 Acute shortages in fuel supplies continue to impede planned deliveries to earthquake-affected villages in Nepal," said spokesman Stephane Dujarric.
 "The Secretary-General underlines Nepal's right of free transit, as a landlocked nation as well as for humanitarian reasons, and calls on all sides to lift the obstructions without further delay."